New Album Coming Soon!

 ‘A Beguiling Soulfulness’ – Jazz Times

-Deelee Dubé (pronounced Doo-bay, accented “é”) made history by becoming the first British Winner of the 2016 Sarah Vaughan International Jazz Vocal Competition and is one of today’s foremost gifted vocalists to have emerged from the London scene in many years.
+Deelee Dubé (pronounced Doo-bay, accented “é”) made history by becoming the first British Winner and recipient of the 2016 Sarah Vaughan International Jazz Vocal Competition and is one of today’s foremost gifted vocalists to have emerged from the London scene in many years.
 Embodying a stellar African musical lineage, the eclectic tastes of a London upbringing and a deep love and respect for the jazz tradition, Deelee possesses what Jazz Times called ‘a warm tone, genuine blues feeling and easy rhythmic authority.’
 Deelee’s late father was the famed South African jazz pianist Jabu Nkosi; her grandfather another legendary figure from the country’s music scene, saxophonist and bandleader Zacks (Isaac) Nkosi.
 Deelee was brought up with music all around her, and formed her first band at the age of 14.
 She attended the BRIT School for arts and music, and received formal voice sessions under Anton Browne later studying as a music undergraduate at South Bank University and Morley College with vocalist Clare Foster, and forming the first of many musical relationships with jazz pianist Roland Perrin.
 She has most recently been under the private tutelage of Jazz vocalist and teacher Rachel Gould and tenor saxophonist Renato D’Aiello as a mentor.

 A songwriter as well as a vocalist, Deelee has had her work reach the semi-finals of the UK Song writing (UKSC) Contest.
 She also teaches as a freelance voice coach and singing teacher, conducting one-to-one sessions under her practice 'Vocal Insight™' (endorsed by the Prince’s Trust).
 Her approach is holistic and utilises her own experiential knowledge based on the embodied voice combined with music theory.
 An advocate of vocal pedagogy, well-being, humanitarian and philanthropic causes, Deelee gives masterclasses around the world at notable institutions such as Scuola di Musica Il Pentagramma (Bari, Italy), Fabrica La Isleta (Las Palmas de Gran Canaria) and previously at Watford Palace Theatre (UK).